JosianQuintanaArroyoKaizen/agent-txt2sql/README.md

 - This template will create Amazon Athena, AWS Glue, and an Amazon S3 bucket.
 Then, it uploads customer and procedure .csv files to the S3 bucket.

 Click here to download template 2 🚀 - [2 - Agent-Lambda Stack](https://github.com/build-on-aws/bedrock-agent-txt2sql/blob/main/cfn/2-bedrock-agent-lambda-template.yaml)
-- This next template will create an Amazon bedrock agent, action group, with an associated Lambda function.
+- This template will create an Amazon Bedrock agent, action group, Lambda function, and the API Gateway for frontend access.

-Click here to download template 3 🚀 - [3 - EC2 UI Stack](https://github.com/build-on-aws/bedrock-agent-txt2sql/blob/main/cfn/3-ec2-streamlit-template.yaml)
-- This template will be used to deploy an EC2 instance that will run the code for the Streamlit UI.
+- The frontend is automatically deployed to S3 with a permanent URL that works immediately after deployment.

 ***Step 2***